-A participant’s first job is to set a fundraising goal, seek, and keep track of donations:
+A participant’s first job is to set a fundraising goal, seek, and track donations:

-- YOU CAN FUNDRAISE BOTH WAYS, just keep very good track of any donations NOT made online, keep cash in marked envelopes with donor info on the outside and use pledge sheets to organize your donations for the Foundation’s staff to process easily.
+YOU CAN FUNDRAISE BOTH WAYS, online and in person, just keep track of any donations NOT made online, keep checks in marked envelopes with donor info on the outside and use pledge sheets to organize your donations for the Foundation’s staff to process easily.